Proskauer Rose LLP - The Inside View

 Interviewees outside OCI: undisclosed

-Proskauer Rose traditionally recruits from a wide range of OCIs and job fairs, though write-in applications from outside the net are also accepted.
-While the firm does recruit from a wide range of schools, Proskauer’s hiring committee chair, Michael Mervis, notes that “most of our summer class is drawn from schools that are ranked in the US News top 20.”
+Proskauer Rose traditionally recruits from a wide range of OCIs and job fairs.
+Additionally, the firm encourages students to apply directly through its website beginning June 1.
+While the firm does recruit from a wide range of schools, most of the summer class is drawn from schools that are ranked in the US News top 20.

-According to Mervis the firm interviews between 20 and 100 students per school, where interviews are “usually conducted by partners on the hiring committee and, whenever possible, alumni of the law school.”
-Mervis says interviewees should expect “questions that go beyond the resume.
-Our goal is to determine whether the person has characteristics and traits that have proven to be successful at the firm.”
+Interviewees should expect questions that go beyond the resume.
+The goal is to determine whether the person has characteristics and traits that have proven to be successful at the firm.

 Top tips for this stage: